 It is worth noting that the Colorado legislature has placed a cap on the amount of damages a plaintiff can obtain in vehicle accidents involving on-the-job governmental employees.
 Currently, there is a single occurrence limit of $350,000 for a single person and $990,000 for multiple victims.
 Punitive damages are not permitted under any circumstance.

 The procedure for seeking damages stemming from accidents involving federal entities is quite similar to that in which state agents are implicated.
 The Federal Tort Claims Act will apply in such instances, requiring that victims file administrative claims with the relevant agency within 2 years of the incident in question, and that agency will generally be afforded six months during which it must respond.
 If no response is forthcoming or a denial of claim is issued, plaintiffs must file suit within the subsequent six months.

 Why File Suit Against a Governmental Body

 The types of injuries sustainable in each of the accident types outlined above can be truly debilitating for the victims themselves, but also for their families.
 That is why those harmed by the negligent acts and omissions of governmental entities deserve an opportunity to seek full and fair financial compensation.
 The filing of a lawsuit is often the best method of obtaining payment for losses that may include:

 Helping Coloradans Pursue Accountability

 Attorney Jeremy Rosenthal is fully committed to guiding injury victims through the process of seeking justice, whether their harm was caused by private individuals or negligent governmental actors.
 If you or someone you love is struggling in the aftermath of a serious accident, now is the time to act.
-To learn more about the process of holding responsible parties accountable for your losses, contact us at 303.825.2223.
+To learn more about the process of holding responsible parties accountable for your losses, contact our accident attorneys in Denver at (303) 825-2223.